 The course is segmented into two instructional areas: the foundations of marketing & the marketing functions.
 The coursework will focus on the entertainment (music and arts industry) and the sports industry from the marketing perspective.
 Students will learn computer and technology applications, economic concepts, human resources concepts and marketing and business concepts.
 They also will study product/service planning, selling, financing, pricing, promotion, risk management, purchasing, distribution and marketinformation management.

-Credit: 1 per semester Duration: 2 semesters Grade Level: 11, 12 Status: Elective credit
+Duration: 2 semesters Credit: 1 per semester Grade Level: 11, 12 Status: Elective credit

-MARKETING 3-4 (Honors Option)
+ENTERTAINMENT AND SPORTS MARKETING 3-4